JuanGomez12/UW/README.md

  - ECE650: Methods and Tools for Software Engineering
    - Work done in Python and C++
    - Use of Linux commands like Pipe and Fork
-   - App to calculate the best optimal camera number and position to cover each intersection of a system of streets given as coordinates.
+   - App to calculate the optimal camera number and position to cover each intersection of a system of streets given as coordinates.
 The intersections were analyzed as nodes in a graph and later converted to a system that could be input into a SAT Solver

  - ECE657A: Data and Knowledge Modelling and Analysis
    - Work done in Python